 "A game that you used to sit down and watch as a kid and it seemed so out of reach.
 All the sudden you get there, you play your time and then they tell you, 'You know what, you're good enough to be amongst the greats.'
 It don't get no better than that."

-With his selection into the Pro Football Hall of Fame, take a look back at photos of defensive back Charles Woodson's legendary career with the Silver and Black.
+On this date in 2021, Raiders legend Charles Woodson was inducted into the Pro Football Hall of Fame.
+Take a look back at photos of Woodson's career with the Raiders as we celebrate his induction.